AsterPatscott/Aster-Overture-Games-Prototype/README.md

 Currently known bugs:
-- Once you take a measure from the box on the upper right, the duplicate it creates is nearly doubled in size.
-This is one of those bugs where everything was working fine last night then in the morning, this was happening and I don't have time to chase down the cause before the deadline, though I did try to fix it.
+- Once you take a measure from the box on the upper right, the duplicate it creates will change size.
+This is one of those bugs where everything was working fine last night, then in the morning, this was happening and I don't have time to chase down the cause before the deadline, though I did try to fix it.
 - When dragging the measure, clicking on the squares doesn't count, you have to click on the pink parts. dragging still works though so I considered this low priority
 - leaving a measure empty in the DAW counts as just a measure of empty beats.